MSc Medical Visualisation & Human Anatomy School of Innovation & Technology

 Thitiorn Ussavarangsi

 My name is Thitiorn Ussavarangsi (Orn).
-After earning my bachelor’s degree in Veterinary Medicine and practising as a veterinarian for four years in Thailand, my passion has always been about creating visual communication and transforming complex scientific concepts into visual narratives.
+After earning my bachelor’s degree in veterinary medicine and working as a veterinarian for four years in Thailand, my passion has always been about arts.

-Throughout my veterinary career, I learned that effective communication and collaboration are fundamental to meaningful work.
-This experience, combined with my fascination for natural and animal sciences, led me to pursue a Master’s degree in Medical Visualisation.
+Throughout my working journey, I learned that effective communication and teamwork are fundamental to meaningful work.
+This experience, combined with my expertise for animal health sciences, led me to pursue a Master’s degree in Medical Visualisation and Human Anatomy programme.

-This program has opened exciting new territories for me to explore.
-I’ve expanded beyond two-dimensional communication methods to embrace cutting-edge technologies such as web-based applications, mobile platforms, Augmented Reality (AR), and Virtual Reality (VR).
-Along this journey, I’ve cultivated essential new skills in 3D modelling, interactive application development, and 3D reconstruction of medical datasets using different types of software such as 3ds Max, Brush, Unity, 3d Slicer, and MITK.
+This course has opened new territories for me.
+I learned beyond 2D visualisations and embraced cutting-edge technologies such as Augmented Reality (AR), and Virtual Reality (VR).
+Along this journey, I found joy in learning new skills like 3D modeling, interactive application development, and 3D reconstruction of medical datasets.

-My work represents the intersection of scientific precision and visual storytelling, where every project aims to make complex medical and biological concepts more understandable and engaging for diverse audiences.
+My work aims to make complex medical and biological concepts more understandable and engaging.
 Please enjoy!

 A Pilot’s Journey